655rvbnv/Keshav-s-number-algorithms/README.md

-# This is a repositry for umber algorithms
+# This is a repositry for number algorithms